On Demand Workouts

 For this we had a call with ~40 participants.
 We timed the session to an hour.
 They had to post as many comments as possible or ideas they had around the following questions.

+After some clustering, we were able to spot the categories.
 Finding the "best" way to organize the structure was complex.
-To understand further how people would cluster information we set up a couple of sorting cards exercises with experienced and non-experienced athletes.
+To understand further how people would group information we set up a couple of sorting cards exercises with experienced and non-experienced athletes.
 The outcome showed us two things.

 Info architecture research